joddyjods/joddyjods/README.md

 ## Andrew Wagner
-I'm an Engineering Leader - VP of R&D at Tripwire.
+I'm an Engineering Leader - currently a Senior Manager at AWS.
 As a developer I used to write a lot of Java, JavaScript, HTML, CSS.
 Still do, sometimes.

 ### Where you can find me
 - Portland, Oregon